-• Critical Illness Cover is shown on your cover summary and the additional features show that Enhanced Children's Critical Illness Cover is included,
+Critical Illness Cover is shown on your cover summary and the

-- during the term of the cover a child of the person covered (or if there are two people covered a child of either of them): - dies or is diagnosed with a terminal illness, or - is diagnosed with an additional condition, children's critical illness or critical illness that meets one of our definitions, or - is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.
+- additional features show that Enhanced Children's Critical Illness Cover is included, - during the term of the cover a child of the person covered (or if there are two people covered a child of either of them): - dies or is diagnosed with a terminal illness, or - is diagnosed with an additional condition, children's critical illness or critical illness that meets one of our definitions, or - is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.

-You'll find our additional conditions, children's critical illness, critical illness, terminal illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements on pages 46, 53, 55, 68 and 74.
+You'll find our additional conditions, children's critical illness, critical illness, terminal illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements on pages 47, 54, 56, 69 and 75.

 If we pay a claim under Enhanced Children's Critical Illness Cover, this won't affect your Life or Critical Illness Cover.
-We won't pay a claim if:

-- You were aware of an increased risk of the child suffering from one of our definitions of an additional condition, a children's critical illness, a critical illness, terminal illness, meeting the requirements of our definition of total permanent disability for Children's Critical Illness Cover, or dying before the latest of: - the start date of your cover, - the date the child was adopted by or started to reside with and became financially dependent on the person covered, - the date Enhanced Children's Critical Illness Cover was added to your cover, or - the latest restart date symptoms relating to the additional condition, children's critical illness, critical illness, or terminal illness, or death, the requirements for total permanent disability for Children's Critical Illness Cover had arisen before the latest of:
+- You were aware of an increased risk of the child suffering from one of our definitions of an additional condition, a children's critical illness, a critical illness, terminal illness, meeting the requirements of our definition of total permanent disability for Children's Critical Illness Cover, or dying before the latest of: - the start date of your cover, - the date the child was adopted by or started to reside with and became financially dependent on the person covered, - the date Enhanced Children's Critical Illness Cover was added to your cover, or - the latest restart date symptoms relating to the additional condition, children's critical illness, critical illness, terminal illness, death or the requirements for total permanent disability for Children's Critical Illness Cover had arisen before the latest of: